farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex1_Device_Management.md

 Devices must be managed before you can give users access to company resources or manage settings on those devices.
 This begins with enabling device management with Intune.
 With Adatum's tenant, Holly will discover that Intune has been set by default as Adatum's MDM authority.
 This task has you navigate through various device management features in Microsoft Endpoint Manager in order to introduce you to some of the MDM functionality that's available.

-1. You should still be logged into LON-CL1 as the **Admin** account and into Microsoft 365 as Holly Dickson.
+1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane under the **Admin centers** group, select **Endpoint Manager**.